timroster/digidevcon-iks/workshop/README.md

-# Welcome to the Digital Developer Conference Kubernetes Lab
+# Welcome to the Kubernetes Coder Dojo

 In this hands-on lab, you will explore using the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) using a classic Kubernetes example application.
 To make it interesting for experienced users, we've added a little twist to the [Guestbook](https://github.com/kubernetes/examples/tree/master/guestbook-go) application.
 If you're new to Kubernetes, don't worry, we'll start with the fundamentals.
 And if you're experienced with Kubernetes, there's something that's probably new for you as well so hang in there as we all come up to speed.